Key Takeaway

 Emerging Clinical Data

 Small clinical studies and case series have begun examining GLP-1 agonists in patients with BED.
 A growing number of published reports describe reductions in binge frequency, severity, and associated psychological distress.
-Larger, controlled trials are underway or being planned, and we expect more robust evidence to emerge over the coming years.
+Larger, controlled trials are underway or being planned, and we expect more strong evidence to emerge over the coming years.

 Effects Beyond Appetite